 Because these devices are capable of wireless communication, they have to be registered with the FCC.
 The two applications were published on June 10th.
 Of course, it's impossible at this stage to say whether either of these relates to the Vivoactive 5, and there are plenty of other models that these could be.

 Finally, it's worth thinking about what other smartwatch manufacturers might be doing.
-In particular, we are anticipating the Apple Watch 8 in September.
+In particular, we are anticipating the Apple Watch 8 in September, as well as the Amazfit GTR 4 Pro.
 It could make sense for Garmin to release something new around this time, in an effort to compete with the market leaders.

 Garmin Vivoactive 5: Price